Last updated on April 2, 2026

 When Can You Cast Instants in MTG?

-You can cast an instant spell whenever you have priority, and it doesn’t need to be your turn.
+You can cast an instant spell whenever you have priority on any player's turn.

 Do You Need Priority to Cast an Instant?